kadena-io/pact-5/docs/builtins/Repl/env-sigs.md

 ### Examples

-The following example illustrates using the `env-sigs` function to sign a transaction with a specific public key and capability:
+The following example illustrates using the `env-sigs` function to sign a transaction with a specific public key and capability in the Pact REPL:

 ```pact
 (env-sigs [{"key": "9a23bf6a61f753d3ffa45c02b33c65b9dc80b8fb63857debcfe21fdb170fcd99", "caps": [PAYADMIN]}])
 "Setting transaction signatures/caps"
 ```

-The following example demonstrates how to use the `env-sigs` function to set transaction signatures and capabilities for two keys—"my-test-key" and "admin-key"—without using any public keys:
+The following example demonstrates how to use the `env-sigs` function to set transaction signatures and capabilities for two keys—"my-test-key" and "admin-key"—without using any public keys in the Pact REPL:

 ```pact
 (env-sigs [